notedwin/notedwin/README.md

 ## Hey there 👋

 In the past, I've worked on:
-- Enabled data-centric decision-making @ Deloitte.
+- Enabling data-centric decision-making @ Deloitte.
-- Optimized cloud spend @ Cox Auto
+- Optimizing cloud spend @ Cox Auto

 ### Projects: